 I’ve used others in the past, but right now, I like NameCheap for domain hosting.
 This link is for 65% off of shared hosting.

 You will be able to find your domain name (aka your blog or website name) sign up for it, and then sign up for web hosting.
 Once you have your hosting nailed down, you can load WordPress onto your site.
 WordPress is a free platform that you can use to build your blog.
 The great thing about WordPress is that while it seems overwhelming, there are a lot of great videos out there, plus WordPress has tutorials on how to use all that it offers.
 If you ever have a question about what to do, just research it, and you will find the answer.

 You can also take WordPress courses through Skillshare.

 Picking a theme is also important, it’s the format or layout of your blog.
 For those just starting out, you can grab any of the available free themes.
 I highly recommend any WordPress-specific theme as you know they will be kept up to date.
 Staying up to date is important; you’ll get not only the latest and greatest plugins (kind of like apps for your blog) but the latest and greatest security.

 But if you’re ready to take it to the next step with a theme, I highly recommend the Divi theme from Elegant Themes.
 They have great tutorials on their website that show you how to upload Divi and how to create blog posts within their theme.

 No matter what theme you decide upon, be sure it’s a Responsive theme.
 Responsive means that your theme adapts to the different browser sizes out there.
-You want to make sure that your blog looks good across the spectrum from desktops and laptops, to tablets, and mobile phones.
-If not, some people won’t even look at your blog if they can’t easily read it on their mobile phone.
+You want to make sure that your blog looks good across the spectrum, from desktops and laptops to tablets, and mobile phones.
+If not, some people won’t even look at your blog if they can’t easily read it on their mobile phones.

 Make Your Blog Look Good